KareemAlaa2001/mlpractical-sem1/README.md

   *  a series of [Jupyter](http://jupyter.org/) notebooks in the `notebooks` directory containing explanatory material and coding exercises to be completed during the course labs.

 ## Coursework 1
 This branch contains the python code and latex files of the first coursework.
-The code follows the same structure as the labs, in particular teh mlp package, and a specific notebook is provided to help you run experiments.
+The code follows the same structure as the labs, in particular the mlp package, and a specific notebook is provided to help you run experiments.
  * Detailed instructions are given in [MLP2021_22_cw1.pdf](https://github.com/VICO-UoE/mlpractical/blob/mlp2021-22/coursework1/MLP2021_22_cw1.pdf)
  * The [report directory](https://github.com/VICO-UoE/mlpractical/tree/mlp2021-22/coursework1/report) contains the latex files that you will use to create your report.